Where do rabbits sleep?

 An unknown fact:

 Rabbits sleep with their eyes open.
-If you at least remember this, you shall lessen your trouble by many degrees.
+If you at least remember this, you shall lessen your struggle by many degrees.

 Well, rabbits may sleep anywhere depending on the rabbits.
 But training your pet rabbits to find their bed on time will ease your life a lot in the long run.